centreon/centreon-documentation/versioned_docs/version-22.10/monitoring/basic-objects/hosts.md

 * **Max Check Attempts**: the number of checks to be performed before confirming the status of the host as not OK.
 When the status is confirmed, the notification process is triggered.
 * **Normal Check Interval**: interval in minutes between checks when the host status is OK.
-* **Retry Check Interval**: interval expressed in minutes referring to the wait between the checks done to confirm the status of the host.
-Once the max check attempts have been made, the interval returns to its normal check interval.
+* **Retry Check Interval**: interval expressed in minutes referring to the wait between the checks done to confirm the status of the host is not "OK".
+Once the max check attempts have been made, the interval between checks returns to its normal value.
 * **Active Checks Enabled** and **Passive Checks Enabled**: enable / disable the active and passive checks.
-[Passive checks](../../monitoring/passive-monitoring/enable-snmp-traps.md) are information the monitored resource sends to Central without it having been actively requested.
+[Passive checks](../../monitoring/passive-monitoring/enable-snmp-traps.md) are information the monitored resource sends to the monitoring engine without it having been actively requested.

 ## Notification tab
 Learn more about [notifications](../../alerts-notifications/notif-concept.md) and [contacts](contacts.md).

 * **Notification Enabled**: used to enable or disable notifications concerning the object.
 * **Linked contacts**: contacts that will receive the notifications.
-These contacts must be configured in the **Users** section.
+These contacts must be configured in the **Configuration > Users** page.
 * **Linked contacts Groups**: groups of contacts that will receive the notifications.
-Groups must be configured in the **Users** section.
+Groups must be configured in the **Configuration > Users** page.

   **Vertical inheritance only**: determines contacts and/or groups of contacts that should be notified.
 When enabled on the  **Administration > Parameters > Centreon UI** page, two extra checkboxes appear: